Visit Jasper National Park in spring for fantastic skiing, quiet trails, great wildlife viewing, and affordable accommodation.

 Local Attractions

 - Jasper Skytram takes you up Whistler’s Mountain for panoramic views of Jasper National Park and beyond.
-Open March 24-October 30, 2023.
+Open March 22-October 27, 2024.

 - Jasper Planetarium offers planetarium shows and telescope programs with the largest telescopes in the Rockies.
 Check hours here.

-- Glacier Adventure and Skywalk at Columbia Icefield is open May 6*, 2023 – October 9, 2023 (*opening date is weather dependent).
+- Glacier Adventure and Skywalk at Columbia Icefield is open May 4* β October 7, 2024 (*opening date is weather dependent).
 Reservations recommended.

-- Miette Hot Springs will open for the season on May 12, 2023.
+- Miette Hot Springs will open for the season in mid May.

 Where to Stay

 Jasper has a great selection of hotels and cabins.
-We have stayed at The Crimson, Jasper’s newest hotel located on the edge of downtown, as well as Pyramid Lake Resort (a few minutes from town).
+We have stayed at The Crimson (Expedia affiliate link), Jasper’s newest hotel located on the edge of downtown; as well as Pyramid Lake Resort (Expedia affiliate link), a short drive from from town.
 We like The Crimson for its swimming pool and proximity to dining and shopping, and Pyramid Lake Resort for the outdoor hot tub and quick access to trails and stargazing.

 Getting Here